CPrescher/Glassure/docs/installation.md

 in the command line.

 ### Development version for contributing
-Python uses poetry for dependency management.
+Glassure uses poetry for dependency management.
 To install poetry, follow the instructions on their [website](https://python-poetry.org/docs/#installation).
 Then, clone the forked repository and install the dependencies:
 ```bash
 poetry install
 ```